makersacademy/airport_challenge/README.md

 - i plan to test using 2 airports, and set a scenario where one plan leaves a wrong airport and raises an error.
 To pass this test I think i might be able to assign 2 airports or assign airport attribute on plane class (e.g. @airport = 1) and use a conditional statement in land.
 I would test both of these approaches to see which one would work/work better.

+- Use a mock for plane

 **Maker's extra notes & guidance**
 -------

+**Makers Instructions**

+* Challenge time: rest of the day and weekend, until Monday 9am
+* Feel free to use google, your notes, books, etc. but work on your own
+* If you refer to the solution of another coach or student, please put a link to that in your README
+* If you have a partial solution, **still check in a partial solution**
+* You must submit a pull request to this repo with your code by 9am Monday morning

 **BONUS**